2022-2023 Undergraduate Bulletin

 FIN 3030 Personal Finance (4 Credits)

-This course provides an overview of topics that are critical to lifetime personal financial planning.
-The premise of the course is that personal financial planning starts early in life and especially as a new college graduate begins a professional career.
-The main topics in the course include Principles of Taxation, Basics of Estate Planning, Lifetime Asset Allocation, Principles of Insurance, Proper Debt Management, the Real Estate Housing Decision, and College Financial Planning for Children.
-Open to all business undergraduate students.
+This course provides an overview of topics that are critical to lifetime personal financial planning, which is especially important as a college student and young professional.
+Main topics in this course include: Principles of Taxation, Basics of Estate Planning, Lifetime Asset Allocation, Principles of Insurance, Proper Debt Management, the Real Estate Housing Decision and College Financial Planning.
 Prerequisite: FIN 2800 or permission of the instructor.

 FIN 3090 Wealth Management (4 Credits)